 In order to achieve such impressive lightweight numbers, Fritschi has used a lot of plastic in these bindings.
-While I am sure that their engineers have taken into account all the forces that skiers place on the bindings, it is more of a confidence thing for me.
-I like the appearance and mental reassurance that the bindings holding me to my skis are made of a good proportion of metal and not just plastic (no matter how strong it is—it’s confidence-inspiring and purely my personal opinion but I am sure I am not alone.
+While I am sure that their engineers have taken into account all the forces that skiers place on the bindings and I know that they have also used glass fibre reinforced in the plastics on the Xenic, it is more of a confidence thing for me.
+I like the appearance and mental reassurance that the bindings holding me to my skis are made of a good proportion of metal and not just plastic (no matter how strong it is)—it’s confidence-inspiring and purely my personal opinion.
 For this reason, while I am comfortable skiing the Xenic 10’s in the backcountry where the snow is typically always soft and plentiful, I would refrain from skiing them super hard in bounds, but again, it's not what they were designed for.

 Another way Fritschi has kept the stated weight of the Xenic’s low is to not include brakes or leashes with the bindings.
 This is something I feel should be included as I would not use a binding without one of these retention devices as I’ve had a ski go rogue on me before which is a quick way to end a day of touring and potentially put yourself in danger.
 The brakes are available in 85, 95, and 105mm widths and cost an additional $95.95CAN / $64.95US which is on the spendy side of things for such a relatively simple object.
 The total weight of the Fritschi’s Xenic 10 Binding comes in at 650g/23oz per pair and will set you back just south of $700CAN or $500US.
 Overall still a good deal for such an impressively light tech binding that performs exceptionally well.